hdkmraf/fprincipals/worklog.md

 - export (use stdout?) or just use -o, create an egg?
 - review settings, what I need to modify?
 - do I need to save state?
+- compare output data to what I see in the browser
+- address line and date format
+- add domain for url

+Questions:

+- address lines
+- date format